Finalist, 2019 Walkley Book Award

 A shattering book: clear-headed, meticulous, driving always at the truth.

-At the office of Safe Steps, Victoria’s dedicated 24/7 family violence helpline, the phones have gone quiet.
+At the office of Safe Steps, a 24-7 family violence helpline, the phones have gone quiet.
 “I get nervous when they stop ringing,” says one worker.
 It’s a rare occurrence.
 At its busiest, Safe Steps receives a call every three minutes.
-Many women are repeat callers: on average, they will go back to an abusive partner eight times before leaving for good.
+Many women are repeat callers: on average, they will return to an abusive partner seven times before leaving for good.

-‘You must get so frustrated when you think a woman’s ready to leave and then she decides to go back,” I say.“No,” replies one phone counselor pointedly.
+“You must get so frustrated when you think a woman’s ready to leave and then she decides to go back,” I say.“No,” replies one phone counselor pointedly.
 “I’m frustrated that even though he promised to stop, he chose to abuse her again.”

 Domestic abuse is a national emergency: one in four Australian women has experienced violence from a man she was intimate with.

 But too often we ask the wrong question: why didn’t she leave?
 We should be asking: why did he do it?